yetanotherco/aligned-layer/claim_contracts/README.md

 > [!WARNING]
 > Double-check the data you passing into the commands, any mistake can lead to undesired behavior.

+> [!IMPORTANT]
+> Steps 1, 2, and 4 can be batched into a single transaction in a multisig wallet.
+This multisig must be the `ClaimableAirdrop` contract owner.
+> Step 3 must be done by the token distributor multisig as it is the one that has the tokens to be claimed.

 1. Update the merkle root
    ```
    cast calldata "updateMerkleRoot(bytes32)" <merkle_root>